mac-65/Solaris_8_x86_VM/README.md

 <a name="virtualbox-configuration"></a>
 # <span style="text-align:left;">VirtualBox Configuration<span style="float:right;">&nbsp;&nbsp;&nbsp;&nbsp;[:top:](#top00)</span></span>
-It's easier to show all of the screenshots of the VirtualBox setting that were used with notes as needed to clarify the process.<br>
+It's easier to show all of the screenshots of the VirtualBox setting that were used with notes as needed to clarify the process.
-After building the new machine (setting its name, memory, and hard drive), use these screen shots to perform the final setting that are needed.<br>
+After building the new machine (setting its name, memory, and hard drive), use these screenshots to perform the final setting that are needed.
 Items that are not show are settings that don't affect the outcome (e.g., whether the <strong>Shared Clipboard</strong> is enabled, etc.)